NAEP-AS-Challenge/math-prediction/readme.md

 # Eligibility Information

-Institutions and individuals that have the ability and capacity to conduct research are eligible to apply.
-Eligible applicants include, but are not limited to, nonprofit and for-profit organizations and public and private agencies and institutions, such as colleges and universities.
+Institutions and individuals ("applicants") that have the ability and capacity to conduct research are eligible to apply.
+Eligible applicants include, but are not limited to, individual, nonprofit and for-profit organizations and public and private agencies and institutions, such as colleges and universities.
 Due to prior access to the items and test data, current NAEP Alliance member organizations are not eligible to participate.

-Organizations must be located within the United States due to data privacy requirements.
-In addition to these criteria, organizations must demonstrate the following requirements.
+We anticipate that teams of individuals will participate.
+Applicants do not need to be U.S. citizens, but must be located within the United States due to data privacy requirements.
+In addition to these criteria, applicants must demonstrate the following requirements.

 1.  **Prior Experience with Sensitive Data.** Applicants must have prior experience handling confidential federal or education data data in a secure manner.
 Relevant experience includes (but is not limited to): collecting, processing, and or/analyzing confidential data on contract with a U.S. government agency; prior successful application for an IES restricted-use data license; approval to analyze confidential data at other federal agencies (for example, to access data within a Federal Statistical Research Data Center (FSRDC); agreements with K-12 school district/state departments of education to access confidential or classified data; or agreements with other local or federal agencies to safely process confidential data.